TIPS FOR SPECIFIC RUEDA MOVES

 VACILENSE LOS DOS

-This step is identical to Vacila for the ladies.
-But the guys also turn in Vacilense Los Dos.
-Guys can turn in the same direction as the ladies (to the right), or they can turn the opposite direction (to the left).
-The latter essentially uses the momentum of the lead to initiate the turn and looks quite nice.
-And I've seen guys do either one or two turns.
+This step is identical to Vacila for the followers.
+But the leaders also turn in Vacilense Los Dos.
+Leads can turn in the same direction as the follows (to the right), or they can turn in the opposite direction (to the left).
+Turning left essentially uses the momentum of the lead to initiate the turn and looks quite nice.
+Leaders can do either one or two turns.

 BLENDING MOVES